kuanweih/KDE-2-Gaussian/README.md

 # KDE-Detector
 Kernel density estimation for 2D observational data, based on [Koposov et al 2008](http://cdsads.u-strasbg.fr/abs/2008ApJ...686..279K).
 There are two choices of statistics:
 - 2 Gaussian kernel convolution
-- Poisson distribution
+- Poisson distribution (currently unavailable)

 # How to use it:
-1. setup paramters in param_get.py and param_den.py
+1. get access to the database and then enter info in kw_wsdb.py
-2. ```python get_ra_dec.py``` to get numpy array by querying data from database
+2. setup paramters in param.py
-3. ```python density_estimation.py``` to calculate overdensity and significance
+3. ```python  main.py``` to execute the code

 P.S.
 If running on clusters, a pbs script is provided also.